Darwin & Surrounds 7 day itinerary

 Immerse yourself in art

-Today, immerse yourself in the local Aboriginal art scene.
+Today you’ll immerse yourself in the local Aboriginal art scene.
 Darwin City and Parap are great places to view and invest in Aboriginal art pieces from around the Northern Territory.

 The Museum and Art Gallery of the Northern Territory is also a great place to find out more about Aboriginal art and to see local crocodile celebrity, Sweetheart.
 This famous 5-metre, 780kg taxidermied saltwater crocodile is on permanent display in the museum.
 The museum also houses a Cyclone Tracy exhibition which is well worth a visit to appreciate the scale of devastation the city suffered on 24th December 1974.